leggedrobotics/open3d_slam/documentation/source/localization.rst

-You caninitialize the pose interactively with the 2D pose estimate tool in Rviz which is shown in the video below:
+You can initialize the pose interactively with the 2D pose estimate tool in Rviz, which is shown in the video below:
 `initialize using 2D pose estimate <https://youtu.be/tvDPKHIizdI>`_ .

 The white pointcloud is the raw measurement; once it is nicely aligned with the map, your job is done, and you are ready to start the mapping.